top of page

 Assembly Government Affairs hearing held March 10, with no action.

-Working session Ass Govt Affairs was heard March 31st.
+Working session Ass Govt Affairs conducted March 31st.
 It passed out.

 AB 396